• Skip to main content

 Instructions

-• Preheat oven to 425 degrees Fahrenheit.
+• Preheat oven to 425℉.
 Line a baking sheet with foil and top with an oven-safe cooling rack.
 Spray cooling rack with cooking spray and set aside.

 • Slice zucchini into ½ inch wide sticks.
-Each zucchini should make approximately 16 sticks.
+Each zucchini will make approximately 16 sticks.
 Set aside.

 • Crack egg into a separate shallow bowl and whisk with a fork.